Noosarpparashar/startupv2/python/dataGenerator/ecart_v2/README.md

 # E-Cart Data Generator

 This repository contains a Python script for generating data for an e-commerce application.
 The data generator can be Dockerized and run using Docker Compose.
+Only difference between ecart and ecart_v2 is that ecart_v2 has postgres setup on server rather than local

 ## Prerequisites